Broadstone Net Lease (NYSE:BNL) PT Lowered to $22.00

-Broadstone Net Lease (NYSE:BNL – Get Rating) had its price target reduced by BTIG Research from $25.00 to $22.00 in a research report sent to investors on Thursday, The Fly reports.
-They currently have a buy rating on the stock.
+Broadstone Net Lease (NYSE:BNL – Get Rating) had its price target decreased by BTIG Research from $25.00 to $22.00 in a research report released on Thursday, The Fly reports.
+BTIG Research currently has a buy rating on the stock.

 Hedge Funds Weigh In On Broadstone Net Lease

-A number of hedge funds have recently made changes to their positions in the business.
-Principal Financial Group Inc. increased its holdings in Broadstone Net Lease by 9.1% in the 1st quarter.
-Principal Financial Group Inc. now owns 12,867,003 shares of the company’s stock valued at $280,244,000 after purchasing an additional 1,071,012 shares in the last quarter.
-State Street Corp lifted its position in Broadstone Net Lease by 16.8% during the 1st quarter.
-State Street Corp now owns 7,430,232 shares of the company’s stock worth $163,754,000 after acquiring an additional 1,067,308 shares in the last quarter.
+Hedge funds have recently modified their holdings of the business.
+Principal Financial Group Inc. grew its position in Broadstone Net Lease by 9.1% in the 1st quarter.
+Principal Financial Group Inc. now owns 12,867,003 shares of the company’s stock valued at $280,244,000 after buying an additional 1,071,012 shares during the last quarter.
+State Street Corp raised its stake in shares of Broadstone Net Lease by 16.8% during the 1st quarter.
+State Street Corp now owns 7,430,232 shares of the company’s stock worth $163,754,000 after buying an additional 1,067,308 shares during the last quarter.
 Massachusetts Financial Services Co.
-MA boosted its holdings in Broadstone Net Lease by 22.0% in the 1st quarter.
+MA raised its stake in shares of Broadstone Net Lease by 22.0% during the 1st quarter.
 Massachusetts Financial Services Co.
-MA now owns 3,308,913 shares of the company’s stock worth $72,068,000 after acquiring an additional 596,561 shares during the period.
-Millennium Management LLC raised its stake in shares of Broadstone Net Lease by 53.5% during the second quarter.
-Millennium Management LLC now owns 1,620,760 shares of the company’s stock valued at $33,242,000 after purchasing an additional 565,111 shares during the period.
-Finally, Westpac Banking Corp acquired a new position in shares of Broadstone Net Lease during the second quarter worth $8,142,000.
-Hedge funds and other institutional investors own 74.04% of the company’s stock.
+MA now owns 3,308,913 shares of the company’s stock worth $72,068,000 after buying an additional 596,561 shares during the last quarter.
+Millennium Management LLC raised its stake in shares of Broadstone Net Lease by 53.5% during the 2nd quarter.
+Millennium Management LLC now owns 1,620,760 shares of the company’s stock worth $33,242,000 after buying an additional 565,111 shares during the last quarter.
+Finally, Westpac Banking Corp acquired a new position in shares of Broadstone Net Lease during the 2nd quarter worth $8,142,000.
+74.04% of the stock is currently owned by hedge funds and other institutional investors.

 About Broadstone Net Lease